-In years two and four you will have the opportunity to concentrate on your own particular interests, selecting from a range of more specialised modules on Spanish- and Portuguese- speaking societies.
+In years two and four you will have the opportunity to concentrate on your own particular interests, selecting from a range of more specialised modules on French- and Portuguese- speaking societies.

 A special module in year two will prepare you for your year abroad in year three, and for the academic work you will complete during this year.

 Your year abroad is an opportunity to improve your linguistic and cultural proficiency in your chosen language, and to demonstrate your ability to work independently over a sustained period.